ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: #web_ide_git_view}
 {: faq}

 The {{site.data.keyword.webide}} assumes by default that you want to push outgoing changes to your code repository each time that you go to the Git page.
-If you want to manually select which resources to commit, sync, reset, and replace, from the GIT preference page, clear the **Always select changed files** check box.
+If you want to manually select which resources to commit, sync, reset, and replace, from the GIT preference page, clear the **Always select changed files** checkbox.

 ## Why doesn't the {{site.data.keyword.webide}} support the language that I use?